morijx/Raspi_cardiac_wave/Video Success/README.md

 | Frame brightness test score  | 0.88     | 0.76            | 0.71             | 0.65           |
 | Frame brightness validation  | 0.81    | 0.81            | 0.82             | 0.82           |

+Depending on the random state the feature important changes.
+You can compare the importance plot for state 5 and 0 yourshelf with the code.